Anatoly1010/Atomize/readme.md

 [Python Programming Language](https://www.python.org/) is used inside experimental scripts, which opens up almost unlimited possibilities for raw experimental data treatment.
 In addition, with PyQt, one can create experimental scripts with a simple graphical interface, allowing users not familiar with Python to use it.
 Several examples of scripts (with dummy data) are provided in /atomize/tests/ directory, including a GUI script with extended comments inside.<br/>

-If you would like to write a module for the device that is not currently available, please, read this [instruction.](https://github.com/Anatoly1010/Atomize/blob/master/atomize/documentation/writing_modules.md)
+Currently there are more than 200 device specific and general functions available for over 25 different devices, including 4 series of devices.
+If you would like to write a module for the device that is not currently available, please, read this short [instruction.](https://github.com/Anatoly1010/Atomize/blob/master/atomize/documentation/writing_modules.md)

 Detailed documentation can be found [here.](https://github.com/Anatoly1010/Atomize/tree/master/atomize/documentation)

-At the moment, the program has been tested on Ubuntu 18.04 LTS, 20.04 LTS, and Windows 10.
+## Status

-### Status: in development; device testing
+At the moment, Atomize has been tested and is currently used for controlling several EPR spectrometers using a broad range of different devices.
+Examples of experimental scripts for standard pulsed EPR methods can be found in /atomize/tests/pulse_epr directory.
+The program has been tested on Ubuntu 18.04 LTS, 20.04 LTS, and Windows 10.

 ## Contents
 - [Requirements](#requirements)<br/>